openhwgroup/cvw/README.md

-  add line export RISCV_PREFIX = riscv64-unknown-elf-  # this might not be needed if you have 32-bit versions of the riscv gcc compiler built separately make make XLEN=32
+  add line export RISCV_PREFIX = riscv64-unknown-elf-  # this might not be needed if you have 32-bit versions of the riscv gcc compiler built separately make make XLEN=32 exe2memfile.pl work/*/*/*.elf  # converts ELF files to a format that can be read by Modelsim
 ```

 Notes: